A technical debt compendium¶

 The misconfiguration crisis¶

-Cloud Misconfigurations: Still the Biggest Threat in 2025?, RSA Conference, 2025.
+Cloud Misconfigurations: Still the Biggest Threat?, RSA Conference, 2025.
 SentinelOne found almost 23 percent of cloud security incidents stem from misconfigurations.
-Cloud Security Alliance’s latest Top Threats report listed “Misconfiguration and inadequate change control” as number one cloud threat above even zero-day attacks.
-Clouds are big, dynamic, and easy to deploy, which means they’re prone to human error.
-Lack of visibility or expertise means settings get overlooked.
+Cloud Security Alliance’s Top Threats report listed misconfiguration and inadequate change control as the number one cloud threat, above even zero-day attacks.
+Clouds are large, dynamic, and easy to deploy, which means they are prone to human error, and lack of visibility or expertise means settings get overlooked until someone else finds them.

 Major breach case studies¶

 Detecting and Remediating Misconfigurations in Cloud Environments, Cyber Security News, May 2025.
-Misconfigurations have emerged as critical vulnerability, accounting for 23 percent of cloud security incidents and 81 percent of cloud-related breaches in 2024.
-Capital One breach in 2025 exposed 100 million records due to misconfigured firewall.
-Cloud Security Alliance study revealed 82 percent of enterprises experienced security incidents from misconfigurations.
-With misconfiguration-related breaches projected to cost enterprises 5 trillion dollars annually by 2026, time for action is now.
+Misconfigurations account for 23 percent of cloud security incidents and 81 percent of cloud-related breaches.
+The Capital One breach exposed 100 million records due to a misconfigured firewall.
+Cloud Security Alliance research found 82 percent of enterprises have experienced security incidents from misconfigurations.
+With misconfiguration-related breaches projected to cost enterprises $5 trillion annually by 2026, the problem has moved well past the point where it can be described as emerging.

 Software supply chain: dependency hell and cascading failures¶